Transform

 ToonSquid uses a right-handed coordinate system with the origin in the top left corner, the x-axis pointing to the right and the y-axis pointing downwards.
 Positive rotations are therefore clockwise.

-Every layer has its own local coordinate system and by default, all layers are placed in the global coordinate system of the scene (making that their "parent coordinate system").
+Every layer has its own local coordinate system.
 The origin of the local coordinate system of a layer is the layer's pivot.

 Transform Hierarchy#

-Layers in the timeline can also be placed in each other's local coordinate system to chain movement animations together.
+Layers in the timeline can also be manually placed in each other's local coordinate system to chain movement animations together.
 When this is the case, scaling, rotating and moving the parent layer will automatically do the same for the child.

 Transform hierarchy interface